Seasonal Pricing Variables in Booking

 For a hotel near a stadium, the demand signal is not just the match date but the match significance.
 A cup final generates more demand than a mid-season league game.
 A Friday night match generates different demand than a Tuesday afternoon match.
 Use the event type and timing, not just the event existence, to inform the pricing tier.

-Lead Time Patterns
+Lead Time Patterns and Price Sensitivity

 The lead time between booking date and stay date tells you something about demand elasticity.
 Short lead time bookings often indicate high-urgency customers who are less price-sensitive.
 Long lead time bookings often indicate price-sensitive customers booking early for the best rate.
 A dynamic pricing system should charge more for last-minute bookings in high-demand periods and offer discounts for early bookings in low-demand periods.